yifeishi/HierarchyLayout/README.md

 The code includes two components: data preprocessing and VDRAE.

 ### Data preparation
-You need to process the [raw data](?) before feed it to VDRAE, please see [preprocess](https://github.com/yifeishi/HierarchyLayout/tree/master/prerprocess) for details.
+You need to process the raw data of [S3DIS](https://www.dropbox.com/s/e9e6o1iikeg4g8l/s3dis.zip?dl=0) or [Matterport3D](https://www.dropbox.com/s/ynvg1yzsn9m9g37/matterport.zip?dl=0) before feed it to VDRAE, please see [preprocess](https://github.com/yifeishi/HierarchyLayout/tree/master/prerprocess) for details.

 ### VDRAE
 The VDRAE is the main network of this project.
 After data preparation, you can train and test the scene by looking at [vdrae](https://github.com/yifeishi/HierarchyLayout/tree/master/vdrae).